Getting There

 SkyCab & Sky Bridge

-Ride the cable car to the top of Gunung Mat Cincang for jaw-dropping views of the entire archipelago.
-A must-do.
+Take the cable car up Gunung Mat Cincang (the oldest mountains in Southeast Asia) for panoramic views across the entire Langkawi archipelago.

 Eagle Square